 Have you ever considered that you could make more time in your day?
 Obviously, you can’t add hours, but you can cut time on the things you already have to do.

-Something I’ve figured out recently is how to write faster, and it has helped me write more blog posts and whip out my first novel much quicker than I had anticipated.
+Something I’ve figured out recently is how to write really fast, and it has helped me create more blog posts and whip out my first novel much quicker than I had anticipated.